 But this wasn’t just any tour.
 With drums and voices, hearts and souls we gathered 100’s of new members as we went, forming A Band Anyone Can Join and in June 2014 we played 12 shows in 12 magnificent Yorkshire locations on a cycle-powered stage!
 We worked with brass bands, singing groups, scout troops, primary schools and more.

-We also wrote the Yorkshire Festival anthem, The Big Wide, which was played all through the festival…on a Grand Piano being pulled up a mountain, on instruments made of bikes and, of course, by our Band Anyone Can Join.
+We also wrote the Yorkshire Festival anthem, The Big Wide, which was played all through the festival…on a Grand Piano being pulled up a mountain, on instruments made of bikes, by the Black Dyke Band and, of course, by our Band Anyone Can Join.
 And the cherry on the cake was a performance at Leeds Arena as part of the opening of the Tour de France.

 The project was made in collaboration with Grassington Festival and supported by Yorkshire Festival, Arts Council England, Yorkshire Water and the Asda Foundation.
 A huge thank you to all involved, to everyone who came along and made it happen.